NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 2/Lab 2.md

 # Lab 2  Use Azure OpenAI with your own data

-In this lab, you will be using your own data with Azure OpenAI Large Language Models (LLM), which will be made searchable using Configure Azure AI Search .
+In this lab, you will be using your own data with Azure OpenAI Large Language Models (LLM), which will be made searchable using Azure AI Search .
 You will be using the Porche Owner's Manual pdf provided under the [Lab 2](/SampleInvoices/Lab%202/) folder.

 ### Lab Objectives
 In this lab, you will complete the following tasks: